OpenCyphal/pycyphal/CONTRIBUTING.rst

 In the second one:

     cd ~/pycyphal
-    export PYTHONASYNCIODEBUG = 1       # should be set while running tests nox --sessions test-3.10            # this will setup a virual environment for your tests source .nox/test-3-10/bin/activate  # activate the virtual environment pytest -k udp                       # only tests which match the given substring will be run
+    export PYTHONASYNCIODEBUG=1         # should be set while running tests nox --sessions test-3.10            # this will setup a virual environment for your tests source .nox/test-3-10/bin/activate  # activate the virtual environment pytest -k udp                       # only tests which match the given substring will be run